 Diet and nutrition: policy context

-In May 2013, the Scottish Government and the Food Standards Agency in Scotland (FSAS) hosted an engagement event with the food industry, setting out draft ideas for supporting healthy choices in Scotland.
-The final ‘Supporting healthier choices’ proposals will be launched in Spring 2014 and will have a particular focus on children’s health, promotions, helping consumers with better information, and making products and menus healthier.
+In Scotland, poor diet and nutrition is a major cause of health problems such as coronary heart disease, certain cancers, diabetes and stroke.
+In 2013, the Scottish Government and Food Standards Scotland set out their ambition to work collaboratively with partners to improve the nation’s health and tackle health inequalities through the Supporting Healthy Choices (SHC) framework.
+The final ‘Supporting healthier choices’ proposals were launched in Spring 2014 and have a particular focus on children’s health, promotions, helping consumers with better information, and making products and menus healthier.

 In June 2008 the Scottish Government published the Healthy Eating, Active Living: Action Plan (2008-2011), which outlined a number of healthy living initiatives targeting various population groups in order to improve diet and levels of physical activity in Scotland.
 This was followed by the publication of Recipe for success, Scotland's first national food and drink policy in 2009, aimed at promoting sustainable economic growth by ensuring that the Scottish Government's focus in relation to food and drink, and in particular their work with Scotland's food and drink industry, addresses quality, health and wellbeing, and environmental sustainability, recognising the need for access and affordability at the same time.